patrick-misner/bnbooking1/README.md

 <h1 align="center"><project-name> BnBooking - Scheduling App</h1>

-<p align="center"><project-description>Users can register and become a provider, set their hours of operation.
-Users can book appointments with the providers and review.
+<p align="center"><project-description>Users can register and create one or many provider pages and set their hours of operation.
+Users can book appointments with the providers and review Providers.
 The front-end was written with Vue.js, a reactive javascript framework.
 The back-end is a node.js API server using the MVC pattern and mongoose to query MongoDB.</p>

 # Links